phoenixding/scdiff/README.md

 					"CELL": list of cell indexes, // all the cells assigned to the node "T": node time //estimated node level
 					"ID": node ID
-				},
+					"eTF": list of TFs predicted based on their own expressions },
 				...
 			],